arindas/arindas.github.io/content/blog/segmented-log-rust.md

 These concepts directly translate to distributed systems.
 Consider this:

 There is a database partition in a distributed database responsible for a certain subset of data.
-When any data manipulation queries are route to it, it has to handle the queries.
+When any data manipulation queries are routed to it, it has to handle the queries.
 Instead of directly committing the effect of the queries on the underlying storage, it first writes the operations to be applied on the local storage, one-by-one into a log called the "write-ahead-log".
 Then